Views from An Englishman in Wales

 5. Worms Head and Rhossili Bay Beach

-The furthest westerly point of the Gower Peninsula.
-The headland is made up of three islands: the Inner Head, the Middle Head which features a collapsed sea cave and is known as the Devil's Bridge, and the Outer Head.
+Worms Head is the furthest westerly point of the Gower Peninsula.
+The headland is made up of three islands: the Inner Head, the Middle Head (which features a collapsed sea cave and is known as the Devil's Bridge), and the Outer Head.

 Five Reasons To Go There

-4. Get your timing right either side of low tide and cross the rugged causeway to the headland for unrivalled views.
-It's a unique physical and visual experience that gets your heart racing!
+4. Unique Experience: Get your timing right around low tide, and you can cross the rugged causeway to the headland for unrivalled views—a unique and exhilarating physical and visual experience

-5. Late summer: An ideal time to catch sunflowers at Rhossili's spectacular sunflower displays
+5. Summewr Sunflowers: Late summer is the ideal time to see Rhossili’s spectacular sunflower displays

 Rhossili, Swansea, SA3 1PR